-Sylvester Stallone is gutted he is unable to leave a percentage of the profits to his children despite his creation of Rocky Balboa and the successful franchise.
+Stallone is disappointed that he cannot leave his children a percentage of the profits.
+That’s despite his creation of Rocky Balboa and the subsequent highly successful movie and sequels.

-Signing a deal that was standard at the time, the actor was given set fees for his screenplay, acting as the title character, and producing/directing involvement for the first three movies.
+Signing a standard deal at the time, the actor was given set fees for his screenplay, acting as the title character, and producing/directing involvement for the first three movies.

-Despite massive box office success for the saga over 45 years, Stallone still doesn’t have any percentage of the $1.458 BILLION upturns the films cleared.
+Despite massive box office success for the saga over 45 years, Stallone still has no percentage of the $1.5 BILLION plus upturns the films cleared.

 “I was very angry.
-I was furious,” Stallone explained to Claudia Eller.
-“Rocky is on TV around the world more than any other Oscar-winning film other than ‘Godfather’”.
+I was furious,” the action movie legend explained to Claudia Eller.
+“Rocky is on TV worldwide more than any other Oscar-winning film other than ‘Godfather.’

 “You have six of them.
 Now you have ‘Creed’ and ‘Creed II’ [soon to be more Creed films].

 “They say the definition of Hollywood is someone who stabs you in the chest.
 They don’t even hide it.”